wlockwood1/verve/README.md

 4. (Bonus Points) Provide an api to query for locations near a given latitude and longitude.

 #### Documentation
 * Only stores within a 5 mile radius of the Verve Wireless address or search address are listed.
-This could be changed by changing the '5' in the '@stores' instance variable in the stores controller.
+Users can change the radius they want to search within the search.
 Distance between addresses is measured via Geocoder gem.
 * While site says only .tsv files are accepted, app is built to accept both .csv and .tsv files
 * Store locations are shown on map using the gmaps4rails gem.
 * Files are imported via the Roo gem.
-* The sample file provided with the challenge will not display any locations because all the locations in the file are in Minnesota.
-The headers need to be updated, as well as the search address.
+* The sample file provided in the challenge repo will not display any locations because all the locations in the file are in Minnesota.
+Sample files 'san_diego_addresses.tsv' and 'verve_example_addresses.tsv' to test are located in the public folder.

 * Requirements for the headers in the tsv file are listed in the index page.
-The app will not be able to parse data if the headers are incorrect
+The app will not be able to parse data if the header spellings are incorrect
-* Sample files 'san_diego_addresses.tsv' and 'verve_example_addresses.tsv' to test are located in the public folder.
+*

 #### Requirements to Run App